garylow2001/OneCV_Tech_Test/README.md

 `go run main.go`

 The api should now be running and listening for incoming requests on the port 3000.

+Disclaimer about the database: Usually I would store the port and database url in a .env as a secret so that it is not publicly accessible.
+However for the purpose of submission I have left it in the code.

 ## 5. Testing:
 To run the unit tests, first cd into tests